$0 Vietnam → South Korea E-7 Work Visa Guide — Quick-Start Checklist

 The 90-Day Registration Deadline

-Your clock starts from the date your visa status begins — which is usually the date you entered Korea on your long-stay visa stamp.
+Your clock starts from the date you enter Korea on your long-stay visa.
 Under Korean immigration law, all foreigners staying more than 90 days must register their alien status with the Korea Immigration Service (HiKorea).

 Many first-timers confuse the 90-day visa-free period (available to some nationalities for tourism) with the ARC registration deadline.
 They are different things.
 Even if your visa is already approved and you entered legally, you must register within 90 days of arrival.
 Do not conflate the visa validity period with the registration timeline.

-Fines for late registration run from 100,000 KRW to 1,000,000 KRW depending on how late you file.
+Late registration can lead to administrative penalties.
+Confirm the current amount with the Korea Immigration Service before relying on a penalty estimate.
 More importantly, some downstream applications — particularly the K-Point E7-4 transition documents — require a valid ARC with your current address.

 Documents Required for ARC Application